 I don’t know where to even start from because this list is kind of endless.
 Yes, the dangers of physical inactivity are life-threatening, far more than road accidents, and even the COVID-19 virus that’s spreading right now.

 The good part of this is that there is no rapid decline in your body functions.
 It’s more like a slow poison that fills you up with fatal diseases.

 Problems Related to Your Muscular Fitness

 Not everyone who hits the gym or exercises wants to be a bodybuilder.
-So, just get that word out of your mind.
+So, just get that idea out of your mind.
 Even as a normal person you need to do strength training.
-You need to train your various muscle groups and use some resistance in the process.
-The intensity of your workout will depend on your goal but now let’s talk about people who do nothing.
+You need to train your muscle groups and use some resistance in the process.
+The intensity of your workout will depend on your goal and fitness level but now let’s talk about people who do nothing.

 Muscles need a lot of energy for maintenance and use almost 20% of your energy while you are asleep.
-When you lose these muscles due to inactivity and aging, the energy that was used to maintain them is no longer require but you are still consuming the same diet.
-Hence, this energy which was previously used to preserve muscles will now be stored as fat.
-Yes, you read that right.
-As this fat accumulates over time, it makes you obese, and do I even need to show you where it ultimately leads?
-Even with good dietary habits, a person will face this if they don’t exercise.
-This loss of muscle is often termed as sarcopenia.
+When you lose these muscles due to inactivity and aging, the energy that was used to maintain them is no longer required but you are still consuming the same diet.

 Problems Related to Heart